Did you know that LGBTQ+ people experience barriers to accessing services?

 Lancashire LGBT can help you to create a positive and productive environment for your employees and reduce barriers for your LGBTQ+ service users.

 The Lancashire LGBT Quality Mark is a quality assurance programme for service providers.

 First introduced in 2015, the Quality Mark was developed as an updated version of the former Navajo LGBT Charter Mark.

-The programme is designed to assist service providers to help measure how well the needs of lesbian, gay, bisexual and trans service users, volunteers and staff are being met.
+The programme is designed to assist service providers to help measure how well the needs of lesbian, gay, bisexual trans and queer or questioning service users, volunteers and staff are being met.